phonegap/phonegap-start/README.md

-# PhoneGap Build Starter Application
+# PhoneGap Build Starter Application with Pushwoosh

-> A Hello World application to get started with PhoneGap Build.
+> A Hello World application to get started with PhoneGap Build with Pushwoosh push notifications integrated (iOS, Android).

 ## Usage